|Riding Level||Intermediate - Expert|

 Our team has relationships with hundreds of local snowboarding and outdoor sports shops.

 We'll call the shops and email you a list of stores along with pricing and availability.

 Get custom advice from Good Ride editors James and Steph.

 Burton Super Hero 2014 - 2013 Review by The Good Ride

 The Burton Super Hero is a new take on the old Hero.
 Take the Hero, cut the tip/tail off at each end, flatten it between the feet and you have the Super Hero.
 There is also a flat to rocker profile that adds a little stability in the ride making it a little easier when picking up speed.
 The Raduction tech reduces the length but not the width.
-This is a real fun ride but we’d rather have this as a quiver board instead of a full timer.
+This can be a fun ride in good conditions but we’d rather have this as a quiver board instead of a full-timer.

 Riders: James, Peter